jeffin-jacob/parking-assist-system/README.md

 repository's root.
 Then, run `cd codebase` to navigate to the codebases' root.
 Lastly, once in `codebase/`, run `make PORT=<port>`, where `<port>` is the port to which the board is connected to.
+## Step 3: Have Fun!
+Place an obstacle at various distances from the ultrasonic sensor.
+If the obstacle is 10-15 cm from the sensor, the buzzer will beep once per second.
+If the obstacle is 5-10 cm from the sensor, the buzzer will beep twice per second.
+If the obstacle is 0-5 cm from the sensor, the buzzer will continuously buzz.
+## Step 4: Have Even More Fun! *(optional yet recommended)*
+Power the Arduino Nano using a small battery pack and mount the components onto a toy car.